 Most often patients must wait 4-9 months before they receive their implants.
 This gives the bone a chance to fuse in its new position.
 The exact waiting time will depend on the type of material used.

 It is possible in some cases to place the implants as part of the sinus surgery – without any waiting period.
-One study has shown that although this method is quite safe, the success rate is lower in patients who have a residual bone height of less than 4mm.
+One study has shown that although this method is quite safe, this sinus lift success rate is lower in patients who have a residual bone height of less than 4mm.

 You might be keen to get your implants placed sooner rather than later, but your dentist will advise you on the method that is likely to achieve the best results.

 While sinus lifts are considered to be a safe procedure, complications are always possible.
 Your sinus lift/bone graft complications may happen during surgery or after surgery, sometimes even well into the sinus lift surgery recovery period.
 During surgery, sinus lift problems and complications may include damage of adjacent teeth, alveolar bone perforation, membrane tearing, and any number of conditions.

 After surgery, sinus lift complications symptoms may include pain, swelling, infection, the loss of the sinus lift graft, fixture migration, sinusitis, and more.
 Your doctor will let you know what to watch out for during recovery, and if you suspect that something is wrong, make sure to call them immediately.
 Swelling and sinus lift pain that increases over time, or development of fever, and continuous bleeding are all potential symptoms of a failed sinus lift and require immediate attention.

 You should visit your implant surgeon if you experience any of the following the surgery: